Do want to progress your MTB jumping technique? To ride bigger or more technical MTB jumps?

 - Straighten legs on take-off

 If you struggle to straighten your legs properly.
-Focus on flexing your ankles.
-You may also need to move your feet forward on the pedals.
+Focus on flexing your ankles when approaching the jump.

 What should your jumping technique look like?